tjwtech/tor-middle-box-hostapd-setup-notes/README.txt

 Install latest stable tor from repo: https://2019.www.torproject.org/docs/debian.html.en

+Set IP address for wlan0: (This change is only temporary, consider using somthing like netplan to apply on startup) ip addr add 192.168.1.1/24 dev wlan0

 dnsmasq:
 port=0                                    # Disable dns server (All dns lookups are handeled by tor) interface=wlan0                           # hostapd AP interface